ModelarData/ModelarDB-RS/docs/dev/README.md

 The ModelarDB project consists of the following crates and major components:

 - [modelardb_client](/crates/modelardb_client) - ModelarDB's command-line client in the form of the binary `modelardb`.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Helper** - Enhances the command-line client with autocompletion of keywords and names.
-- [modelardb_common](/crates/modelardb_common) - Library providing shared functions, macros, and types for use by the other crates.
+- [modelardb_common](/crates/modelardb_common) - Library of shared functions for use by the other crates.
-  - **Metadata** - Manages metadata stored in Delta Lake, e.g., information about the tables' schema and compressed data.
+  - **Test** - Constants and functionality for data generation for use in tests.
   - **Arguments** - Parses command-line arguments and serializes and deserializes arguments for use with Apache Arrow Flight.
-  - **Errors** - Error type used throughout the ModelarDB project, a single error type is used throughout the ModelarDB project for simplicity.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
-  - **Macros** - Macros for extracting an array from a `RecordBatch` and extracting all arrays from a `RecordBatch` with compressed segments.
-  - **Parser** - Extension to Apache DataFusion's SQL parser so it can create model tables with a timestamp, one or more fields, and zero or more tags.
-  - **Schemas** - Schemas used throughout the ModelarDB project, e.g., for buffers and for Apache Parquet files with compressed segments.
+  - **Remote** - Functions used by the public Apache Arrow Flight interfaces.
-  - **Types** - Types used throughout the ModelarDB project, e.g., for representing timestamps and different kinds of error bounds.
 - [modelardb_compression](/crates/modelardb_compression) - Library providing lossless and lossy model-based compression of time series.
   - **Models** - Multiple types of models used for compressing time series within different kinds of error bounds (possibly 0% error).
   - **Compression** - Compresses univariate time series within user-defined error bounds (possibly 0% error) and outputs compressed segments.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Merge** - Merges compressed segments if possible within the error bound to further decrease the amount of storage and bandwidth required.
 For example, if a time series has the same structure at the end of a batch of data points and the start of the following batch of data points.
-  - **Types** - Types used throughout modelardb_compression, e.g., for creating compressed segments and accumulating batches of them.
+  - **Types** - Types used throughout the create, e.g., for creating compressed segments and accumulating batches of them.
 - [modelardb_manager](/crates/modelardb_manager) - ModelarDB's manager in the form of the binary `modelardbm`.
   - **Cluster** - Manages edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads across multiple cloud nodes.
+  - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Metadata** - Manages metadata stored in Delta Lake, e.g., information about the manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.
   - **Remote** - A public interface for interacting with the ModelarDB manager using Apache Arrow Flight.
-- [modelardb_query](/crates/modelardb_query) - Library providing integration with Apache DataFusion for query processing.
-  - **Optimizer** - Rules for rewriting Apache DataFusion's physical plans for model tables so aggregates are computed from compressed segments instead of from reconstructed data points.
-  - **Query** - Types that implement traits provided by Apache DataFusion so SQL queries can be executed for ModelarDB tables.
 - [modelardb_server](/crates/modelardb_server) - ModelarDB's DBMS server in the form of the binary `modelardbd`.
   - **Storage** - Manages uncompressed data, compresses uncompressed data, manages compressed data, and writes compressed data to Delta Lake.